xebialabs/blueprints/azure/basic-aks-cluster/README.md

-# Basic Azure Kubernetes cluster setup
+## Introduction

-This example comprises a minimum of moving parts in setting up the cluster.
+Use this blueprint to deploy a basic Microsoft Azure Kubernetes cluster that includes a minimum number of moving parts.

 ## Before you get started